Central Park jogger case: 1989–1991 criminal actions

-Each of the youths pleaded "not guilty".
+Each pleaded "not guilty".
 The families of Lopez, Richardson, and Salaam were able to make the $25,000 bail imposed by the court.
 The two other youths under 16 were returned to a juvenile facility to be held there until trial.
-Classified as an adult at 16, Korey Wise was separated from the others from the first and held in an adult jail at Rikers Island until trial.
+Classified as an adult at 16, Korey Wise was separated from the others and held in an adult jail at Rikers Island until trial.

-Four of the six youths who were indicted for the rape lived at the Schomburg Plaza, 1309 Fifth Avenue, at the northeast corner of Central Park near 110th Street; two lived further north of there.
-The ones at Schomburg included friends Salaam and Wise, who lived in the northwest tower, and Kevin Richardson and Steven Lopez who lived elsewhere in the complex.
-They had seen each other in the neighborhood.
-The Schomburg was a large, mixed-income complex with two 35-story towers and an associated multi-story rectangular building.
-Designed for families, the complex was built in 1974 and was partially subsidized by the city and federal government; it had 600 households, in apartments ranging in size from studios to five bedrooms.